Purchase Returns or Returns Outward Book

 |Date||Particulars||Debit Note No.||LF.||Details||Amount|

-Note: A column for “Remarks” can also be added in the purchase book which would include a brief description of the reason for why the goods were returned.
+Note: A column for “Remarks” can also be added to the purchase book which would include a brief description of the reason for why the goods were returned.

 How to Post Entries from Purchase Returns Book into Ledger?